-Some are asking “What is Quality Control?” and “What is Quality Assurance?”
+Some are asking “What is Quality Assurance?” and “What is Quality Control?”
 Well!
 Let us discuss clearly one by one and in detail so that we eventually understand what are its differences?

 What is Quality?

 The meaning of Quality is explained in my previous post please click here.

 Quality is a measure of excellence or a state of being free from defects, deficiencies, and significant variations, brought about by the strict and consistent adherence to measurable and verifiable standards to achieve uniformity of output that satisfies specific customer or user requirements.

 Let’s give the differences between Quality Assurance and Quality Control.
 We will show samples of QA and QC actions on the below tabulations.